-Curious about Dannon Oikos Greek Nonfat Yogurt?
+Curious about Dannon Oikos greek yogurt?
 Get answers to all of your common yogurt questions here.

-Oikos Greek Nonfat Yogurt is a creamy-thick nonfat yogurt, made in the authentic Greek manner
+Oikos Greek yogurt is a creamy-thick yogurt, made in the traditional Greek manner

 by straining out some of the whey, or liquid portion of the yogurt, leaving more